How much house can you afford to buy?

 SmartAsset will offer you a sliding scale from conservative to aggressive.
 It also breaks down your estimate to include closing costs, required cash reserves, mortgage payment and APR.

 Option 4: Zillow

 You can click on “advanced” and modify inputs such as debt-to-income ratio, interest rate and property tax percentage.
-But Zillow will allow you to get an answer after typing just three fields: annual income, monthly debts and down payment.
+But Zillow will give you an answer after type in just three fields: annual income, monthly debts and down payment.

 I enjoy the sliding scale Zillow displays from what you can afford to buy in cash with no mortgage to an estimate of the maximum loan amount you could get approved.